-The GNT should have room to grow from current levels, but with only one use case I wouldn’t expect a huge amount of growth.
-If the team can add more use cases, or even better create a platform that’s much easier to use than the current Golem network setup we could see huge upside for the token.
+The GNT definitely has room to grow from current depressed levels, and the addition of several use cases should help to foster growth.
+If the team can create a platform that’s much easier to use than the current Golem network setup we could see a huge upside for the token.

 Golem Adoption Timeline